Sathya Sai Baba: Responses

-Sathya Sai Baba rejected any allegations of misconduct.
-In a speech he held in December 2000, he compared himself to Jesus Christ and his detractors to Judas Iscariot, claiming that they were motivated by jealousy.
-His followers have also defended him publicly.
+Sathya Sai Baba rejected any allegations of misconduct and was never charged with any offense.
+During a speech in December 2000, he used the analogy of Jesus Christ and Judas Iscariot, saying, "in those days there was one Judas, but today there are thousands."
+Addressing the allegations, he said that out of jealousy, hate and fear, many devotees were being bought to speak against him, having been offered money to say nasty things.

+His followers have also defended him publicly and attested to what they believed to be his character.
 These include Bill Aitken, and Anil Kumar, former principal of the Sathya Sai Educational Institute.

 In an open letter in December 2001, Prime Minister Atal Bihari Vajpayee, Chief Justices P. N. Bhagwati and Ranganath Misra, and Members of Parliament and Najma Heptulla said that they were "deeply pained and anguished by the wild, reckless and concocted allegations" against Sathya Sai Baba, and called him "an embodiment of love and selfless service to humanity".